Sciance-Inc/statisfactory/readme.md

     ... # The parameters of the step_predict craft

 custom_predict:
-  _from: # A list of configs to inherit from
+  +from: # A list of configs to inherit from
     - base_predict
     - foobar
   MODEL_NAME: foobar # # Another shared parameter